Accept Payments Online: eChecks, ACH, Credit Cards, and More

-Unless you have coding skills, you’ll likely outsource this to a company that specializes in online stores, including handling your customer payments securely and collecting order management and tracking data.
+Unless you code, you’ll likely outsource this to a company that specializes in online stores, including handling your customer payments securely and collecting order management and tracking data.

 If you’ve developed a native mobile application for your customers, it’s because you wanted to create a seamless end-to-end experience for them.
-If your app bumps them to another website or forces them to login through a desktop to make payments, though, this adds friction to their user experience.
+But if your app bumps them to another website or forces them to use a desktop to pay, it adds friction to their experience.

 It also makes it more difficult for your business to actually get paid.

-Make it easy by enabling secure credit card or ACH payments directly within your mobile app.
-Look for a solution that ensures PCI compliance at every step of the transaction so you can keep your customer’s information safe.
+Make it easy by enabling secure credit card or ACH bank transfer payments directly within your mobile app.
+Look for a solution that ensures PCI compliance so you keep your customer’s information safe.

 What’s The Best Way To Accept Payments Online?

-The list of options for how to accept payments online for your business are constantly growing and continually evolving.
-The key to determining the right in-person and online payment options for your business is learning all you can about the pros and cons of each method as well as the cost of having (or not having) a particular method.
+The options for accepting online payments continue to grow and evolve.
+The key is to understand all the pros and cons, as well as the cost of having (or not having) a particular method.

-It’s time to meet your customers right where they are.
-Put simply, your goal should be to make paying bills as easy as possible for your customers so getting paid becomes faster and more reliable than ever before.
+Your goal should also be to make bill paying easy for your customers so getting paid becomes faster and more reliable than ever before.

 Are you ready to expand your online payment options?
-To accept payments anytime, anywhere choose PaySimple.
-You’ll enjoy access to many of these online payment options, like credit card payments, ACH, recurring billing, and email invoicing, under one simple platform.
+To accept payments anytime, anywhere, choose PaySimple.
+You’ll enjoy access to many of these online payment options, like credit card payments, ACH bank transfers, recurring billing, and email invoicing, all on one platform.
 We offer small business payment options all for one low monthly price, with no contracts and no cancellation fees.

-Visit PaySimple.com to learn more or start your free trial today!
+Sign up at PaySimple to accept online payments or start your free trial today!